RaulPPelaez/UAMMD/README.md

 -------------------------------
 In globals/globals.h are the definitions of some variables that will be available throughout the entire project.
 These are mainly parameters.
 It also contains the position, force and an optional velocity arrays.

-In the creation of a new module (Interactor or Integrator) for interoperability with the already existing modules, the code expects you to use the variables from global when available.
-Things like the number of particles, the temperature or more importantly, the Vectors storing the positions, forces and velocities of each particle (again, when needed).
+In the creation of a new module (Interactor or Integrator) for interoperability with the already existing modules, the code expects you to use the variables from global, the Vectors storing the positions, forces and velocities of each particle (when needed).
 These Vectors start with zero size and are initialized in Driver.cpp.
 However, your code should check the size of the arrays at startup with Vector::size() and initialize them if the size doesnt match the number of particles (i.e is 0).

 Currently the code initializes pos and force Vectors in Driver.cpp, after the parameters are set.
 Vel should be initialized in the constructor of any module that needs it, see VerletNVT for an example.